TabularEditor/TabularEditorDocs/te3/features/dax-debugger.md

 ![Evaluation Context](../../images/evaluation-context.png)

 You can double-click on an item in the Evaluation Context stack, to bring the focus to that item.
 This will cause all **Watch** expressions to be reevaluated in the new context (that is, all contexts from the bottom of the stack up to and including the currently focused item).
-This is illustrated in the animation below:
+This is illustrated in the animation below.
+Notice also how you can inspect the value of individual columns by paging through rows within the current row context:

 ![Call Tree](../../images/navigating-evaluation-context.gif)